joist-framework/joist/packages/di/README.md

 The Joist injector is hierarchical meaning that you can define context for just one part of the DOM tree.

+### NOTE:
+When using context elements it is important that they are registered BEFORE your other elements.
+If child elements are upgraded before the context element they won't be able to find the context scope.

 ```TS
 import { injectable, Injected } from '@joist/di/dom';